Hecate2/how-to-debug-neo/README.md

 #### Install RpcServer plugin

+Plugins should be put in `neo-cli/bin/Debug/net6.0/Plugins`.
+Assuming that you are going to install `SomePlugin`, you need to create a directory `SomePlugin` in `Plugins`, and put `SomePlugin.dll`  and its `config.json` into `Plugins/SomePlugin/`.

 If you did not let `neo-cli` refer to `RpcServer`, a simple way here is just to execute `install RpcServer` in `neo-cli` (But remember that the installed `RpcServer` cannot be debugged!)

-For a debuggable `RpcServer`, you can replace the installed `neo-cli/bin/Debug/net6.0/Plugins/RpcServer.dll` with that compiled in debugging mode from the project RpcServer in `neo-modules`.
+For a debuggable `RpcServer`, you can replace the installed `neo-cli/bin/Debug/net6.0/Plugins/RpcServer/RpcServer.dll` with that compiled in debugging mode from the project RpcServer in `neo-modules`.
 Specifically, add project reference `neo` to `RpcServer`, and build `RpcServer` in debug mode.
-Move `RpcServer.dll` and maybe directory `RpcServer` from `neo-modules/src/RpcServer/bin/Debug/net6.0/` to `neo-cli/bin/Debug/net6.0/Plugins`.
+Move `RpcServer.dll` and maybe directory `RpcServer` from `neo-modules/src/RpcServer/bin/Debug/net6.0/` to `neo-cli/bin/Debug/net6.0/Plugins/RpcServer`.
 Add project reference `RpcServer` for `neo-cli`.

 Now edit `neo-cli/bin/Debug/net6.0/Plugins/RpcServer/config.json` to make sure that your configs matches the testnet.
 For example, the `network` value should be the same as that in `neo-cli/config.testnet.json`, and meanwhile you probably want to leave `"DisabledMethods": []`.
 You may also consider larger values for `MaxGasInvoke`, `MaxConcurrentConnections` and `MaxIteratorResultItems`.
-Watch my config as an example for testnet T5 (with neo-cli 3.4.0):
+Watch my config as an example for testnet T5 (with neo-cli 3.5.0):

 ```json
 {